-My holiday shopping tips can make choosing gifts easier, less time consuming and, in some cases, more frugal too.
+My holiday shopping tips can make choosing gifts easier, less time consuming and may even help you save money!

 Top Holiday Shopping Tips

-This is one of the most important holiday shopping tips!
 Gifts don’t have to be extravagant to be meaningful.
 Think about ways you can be creative instead – homemade treats make wonderful gifts that are always well received.
-If you are pressed for time or inspiration, visit Christmas craft fairs for inexpensive handcrafted gifts and ornaments that make beautiful presents.
+Christmas craft fairs are fun to visit, a great way to support small businesses and they are often an excellent source of inexpensive handcrafted gifts and ornaments that make beautiful presents.

-Do as much holiday shopping locally as possible
+Do as much of your holiday shopping as you can with local businesses

-While online shopping can be a lifesaver, it’s important to patronise local shops and businesses where you can.
+While online shopping can be convenient, it is important to patronise local shops and businesses where you can.
 Consider giving gift certificates for local restaurants or day spas to your local friends and family.
 Many florists, like my favourite local florist Green Parlour, also offer flower subscriptions.

 If you giving books as gifts but cannot shop at your local bookstore, consider Bookshop UK.
 They provide online shopping convenience but support local bookstores.
 Not sure which book(s) to choose?
 Why not send a gift card? (affiliate link).